FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 _________________
 KUBERNETES/MINIKUBE DEPOLOYMENT:

+IMPORTANT: When using Azure, and if possible, it is wise to use the Azure Kubernetes Service AKS instead of minikube </br>

 For test purposes a minikube version was installed on the azure VM. </br>
 -> </br>
  <-> sudo apt install -y curl wget apt-transport-https </br>